Texaco: Entertainment broadcast (music or comedy/variety)

 Texaco was long associated with the Metropolitan Opera as sole sponsor of its radio broadcasts for 63 years.
 It was identified as well with such entertainment legends as Ed Wynn, Fred Allen and Milton Berle (many of their shows were originally sponsored by Texaco – see Texaco Star Theatre, which includes the sponsorship lyrics of the opening theme: "We're the men of Texaco, We work from Maine to Mexico...").
 Berle's program was broadcast in the same time slot as Fulton J. Sheen's religious program for a while, thus leading to Berle's oft-quoted quip, "We both have the same boss – Sky Chief!"

 Texaco was also the sponsor of the weekly Metropolitan Opera radio broadcasts, which air to this day since its inception in 1931.

 In the 1930s, comedian Ed Wynn hosted a half hour stand-up comedy/variety show on the NBC Radio Network, billed as "The Texaco Fire Chief", a reference to its regular grade gasoline.
 This trend continued into the late 1940s, when Wynn was replaced by Milton Berle as television becoming the dominant medium.
 The title was changed to the 60-minute Texaco Star Theater, which was also broadcast on NBC.

+In a 1983 video for their song, "Cruel Summer", members of girl group Bananarama are depicted as working as mechanics at a Texaco gas station.

 Environmental issues

 From 1965 to 1993, Texaco participated in a consortium to develop the Lago Agrio oil field in Ecuador.
-It has been accused of extensive environmental damage from these operations, and faces legal claims from both private plaintiffs and the government of Ecuador.
-The case has been widely publicized by environmental activists and is the subject of Crude, a 2009 documentary film by Joe Berlinger.
-Chevron claims that it is being unfairly targeted as a deep pocket defendant, when the actual responsibility lies with the government and its national oil company, Petroecuador.
+The company was accused of extensive environmental damage from these operations, and faces legal claims from both private plaintiffs and from the government of Ecuador.
+The case was widely publicized by environmental activists and was the subject of Crude, a 2009 documentary film by Joe Berlinger.

+In turn, Texaco's owner Chevron claims that it was being unfairly targeted as a deep pocket defendant, when the actual responsibility lies with the government and its national oil company, Petroecuador.

+Texaco allegedly decided to forgo their standard drilling practices in favor for a minor savings on the cost to produce a barrel of crude oil (approximately $3/barrel).
+Texaco allegedly dumped toxic wastewater directly into rivers and waste into unlined pits, and created pits that were fitted with overflow pipes to nearby waterways, with pits also never being emptied after the drilling operations were concluded.
+In total, it is estimated that over 18 billion gallons of toxic waste were released into the Amazon rainforest.
+In addition to the liquid pollution, it is alleged that workers burned off toxic natural gasses and some liquid waste, thus releasing highly toxic dioxins into the atmosphere.